oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

 | Time to complete          | 10 minutes

 ## Purpose

+The `Matrix Multiply` sample demonstrates how compiler auto-vectorization can improve the performance of a program.
+The optimization report option is used to identify potential points of performance improvement.

 The Intel® oneAPI DPC++/C++ Compiler has an auto-vectorization mechanism that detects operations in the application that can be done in parallel and converts sequential operations to parallel operations by using the Single Instruction Multiple Data (SIMD) instruction set.